StreamLine Servers Review

 Feature Gap: No Custom JAR

-The customJar: false flag matters for Minecraft — you can't run custom Paper builds or Purpur here.
-For the mil-sim focus StreamLine prioritizes, Minecraft is secondary, which is probably why this was deprioritized.
+The customJar: false flag matters for Minecraft - you can't run custom Paper builds or Purpur here.
+Combined with the $30 minimum, the message is consistent: Minecraft is not what this host is for.
 If Minecraft is your primary game, pick a different host.

 Deep Configuration Panel

 The complexity is real.
-The "Control panel can be complex for beginners" con is the flip side — if you're setting up your first Minecraft server and want something simple, StreamLine's panel will feel overwhelming.
+The "can be complex for beginners" con is the flip side - if you're setting up your first game server and want something simple, StreamLine's panel will feel overwhelming.

 Support Is Niche-Knowledgeable